AndreGuerra123/envision/README.md

 ## Usage:

-First, in the root of your project just initialize envision:
+First in the root of your project just initialize envision:

 ```bash
 envision init --token="YOURCUSTOMKEY"
 ```
 Note: If your token argument is not set, a key will be automatically generated for you.

-Three files will be created, a .envision, a .envision.lock and a .envision.key file.
-Some warnings will be produced if in your .gitignore file there is not a entry for exclusion of envision and envision.key files.
-If you pretend to use envision in a git project please, add .envision and .envision.key to .gitignored.
+Three files will be created: .envision,  .envision.lock and .envision.key file.
+If you pretend to use envision in a git project please add .envision and .envision.key to .gitignored; otherwise a warning messages will be displayed.

-Secondly, just add desired environment-like variables using the commands:
+Secondly just add desired environment-like variables using the commands:

 ```bash
 envision add